 With a laptop, you can’t simply buy a new keyboard and plug it in.
-Replacing it is difficult (or expensive), so it’s best to find another fix before you take the big plunge.

 Once you’ve booted into Linux, bring up any application into which you can type.
 A browser will do.
 Ubuntu comes with LibreOffice Writer; yo